marlonrichert/zsh-autocomplete/README.md

 By default, <kbd>⇥ Tab</kbd> insert the top completion, <kbd>⇤ Shift + Tab</kbd> inserts the bottom completion, and <kbd>↓</kbd> activates menu selection.

-**Note** that, unlike most other settings, changing `widget-style` at runtime has no effect and changing `fzf-completion` at runtime will not function correctly.
+⚠️ **Note** that, unlike most other settings, changing `widget-style` at runtime has no effect and changing `fzf-completion` at runtime will not function correctly.
 These settings can be changed in your `~/.zshrc` file only.

-To <kbd>⇥ Tab</kbd> first insert any common substring, before inserting full completions:
+To make <kbd>⇥ Tab</kbd> first insert any common substring, before inserting full completions:
 ```zsh
 zstyle ':autocomplete:tab:*' insert-unambiguous yes
 ```